L’Egrappille

 Winemaking Philosophy

-Catherine produces wines that are 100% grape juice, naturally fermented without any additives or sulfites at any stage of the process.
-Her approach is rooted in respect for biodiversity and all living beings — human and non-human, plant and animal.
-Parcels are surrounded by forests teeming with insects, lizards, and wildlife.
-In the cellar at Lamontgie, sandstone jars (grès) take pride of place, influenced by Fred Gounan.
-Catherine constantly experiments with new techniques and multiple harvests, attending the process with patience and trust in natural fermentation.
-The result is wines of remarkable purity that express the volcanic mineral character of their terroir.
+Catherine produces wines that are 100% grape juice, naturally fermented without any additives or sulfites.
+Her approach is rooted in respect for biodiversity and all living beings, with parcels surrounded by forests teeming with wildlife.
+In the cellar, sandstone jars take pride of place.
+Catherine constantly experiments with new techniques and multiple harvests, trusting in natural fermentation to create wines of remarkable purity that express volcanic mineral character.

 At a Glance